ChrisSantosLang/redscience/docs/source/curriculum.rst

 This project is divided into :doc:`/releases/releases`.
 Each builds upon the previous.
-This curriculum provides Requirements, a Testing Plan, and Potential Mockups for each Release.
-Together, these documents communicate the scope of the Release.
+This curriculum provides Requirements, a Testing Plan, and Potential Mockups for each Version.
+Together, these documents communicate the scope of the Version.

-This curriculum also includes a number of "How to" articles which step through the beginning of the first Release.
+This curriculum also includes a number of "How to" articles which step through the beginning of Version 1.0.
 The curriculum will provide plenty of opportunity to get creative and prove your coding skills later, but our first priority is to make sure we are on the same page, so feel free to follow the "How to" articles to the letter.

-Start by reviewing the Requirements, a Testing Plan, and Potential Mockups for the first Release (:doc:`/releases/commandline`), then begin with :doc:`devenvironment`.
+Start by reviewing the Requirements, a Testing Plan, and Potential Mockups for (:doc:`/releases/commandline`), then begin with :doc:`devenvironment`.